Manbqt/snow_crash/level11/README.md

 Erf nope..
 ```

 We can also use `tee` command to get the flag.
-This command read the stdout and write the content stdout AND file given.
+This command read the stdout and write the content int stdout AND in file(s) given.

 ```bash
 level11@SnowCrash:~$ nc 127.0.0.1 5151